Israel presses Gaza offensive, seizes large amounts of weapons - www.lokmattimes.com

 In Khan Yunis, soldiers uncovered large numbers of weapons, including military uniforms, explosive charges, weapons, cartridges and combat equipment, inside a residential home.

-Meanwhile, an Air Force fighter jet directed by ground forces killed a Hamas terrorist placing explosive charges and struck a terror squad that endangered the Israelis.
+Meanwhile, an Air Force fighter jet directed by ground forces killed a Hamas terrorist placing explosive charges and striking a terror squad that endangered the Israelis.

 Engineering forces destroyed a tunnel route from which terrorists came out and fired a rocket-propelled grenade.